ircv3/ircv3-specifications/extensions/sts.md

 Clients MUST reset the STS policy expiry time for a requested hostname every time a valid persistence policy with a `duration` key is received from a server.

-A duration value of 0 indicates an immediate expiry of the STS persistence policy.
+A duration value of 0 indicates a disabled STS persistence policy with an immediate expiry.
 This value MAY be used by servers to remove a previously set policy.

-When an STS persistence policy expires, clients MAY continue to connect securely to the server at the requested hostname, but they are no longer required to upgrade non-secure connections.
+When an STS persistence policy expires, clients MAY continue to connect securely to the server at the requested hostname, but they are no longer required to pre-emptively upgrade non-secure connections.
+Clients MUST still respect any STS upgrade policies encountered when a persistence policy is expired or disabled.

 ### The `port` key